shorebirdtech/docs/docs/guides/add_to_app/android.md

 ---
 sidebar_position: 1
-title: 🤖 Android | Code Push Add to App
+title: Android | Code Push Add to App
+sidebar_label: 🤖 Android
 description: Use code push in an add-to-app scenario with an Android app
 ---